 - This is my mother's family and has had a long and varied history in England since arriving (probably) with the Conqueror in 1066.
 The first attempt to document that history was made by Sir George Jackson-Duckett who published "Duchetiana" in 1864.
 Very few copies of this book are known to exist, and it is therefore almost unobtainable to most researchers around the world.
 I have transcribed several sections of this book and have placed them here in the public domain.
 If I can obtain the permission of the copyright holders of T.E.Duckett's book "The Duckett Family History" of 1960, then I will add that to the site as well.

-- I have been studying the family history of this village for fifteen years.
+- I have been studying the family history of this village for twenty years.
 I have transcribed the complete Parish Registers (including those of the Primitive and Wesleyan Methodist chapels) and the Censuses from 1841 to 1891.
 These I have published here as a searchable database which can be searched by surname (as written or standardised), by event or by year.
-The Census database is currently a temporary prototype; I intend to extend the search criteria available and the ability to view the census street by street.
 Over time I will add similar databases for each of the Censuses from 1901 to 1911.